ramagalhaes/getir/README.md

 Runs the app in the development mode

 ## The application
-To-do list where the user is able to add, edit and delete tasks.\
+To-do list where the user is able to add, edit and delete tasks

 Built using ReactJS, Typescript, Redux and Redux-Saga.